 You should also investigate how easy it is to empty the vacuum when it’s full.
 Many bagless vacuums simply need to have the storage basin removed and emptied, but some vacuums require changing a bag.

 This can be a hassle, but vacuums with bags are often better at filtering out things like pet hair and dander.
 That might be a sacrifice you’re willing to make if you’re traveling with a furry friend.

 It’s important to think about how you’ll get juice to your machine, but that’s also something that most people overlook when shopping for RV vacuums.

-On the other hand, cordless models have a limited battery life, and your suction will often peter off the closer the battery gets to dying.
-The good news is that it shouldn’t take too terribly long to vacuum an RV, so most cordless vacs should offer plenty of juice to get the job done.
+On the other hand, cordless vacuum models have a limited battery life, and your suction will often peter off the closer the battery gets to dying than the corded vacuum.
+The good news is that it shouldn’t take too terribly long to vacuum an RV, so most cordless vacuums should offer plenty of juice to get the job done.

 Still, it’s incredibly frustrating to have your vacuum die before your chores are done (or to not be able to vacuum at all because you forgot to charge the thing after the last time you used it).

-Some models (typically the handheld, dustbuster types) need to be plugged into your car’s cigarette lighter to work.
+Some models (typically the handheld vacuum cleaner, dustbuster types) need to be plugged into your car’s cigarette lighter to work.
 This can be incredibly frustrating, and many don’t have long enough cords to allow you to cover your entire rig.
 We didn’t include any such models on this list, and would generally recommend avoiding them for use in an RV.

 For many users, this is the most important factor.
 After all, a vacuum isn’t of much use to you if it can’t, you know, vacuum stuff up.